deepak786/deepak786/README.md

 ## Medium
 https://deepakdroid.medium.com/

-# Checkout out some tools that are created by me
+# Checkout some tools that are created by me

 ## Password Generator
 https://deepak786.github.io/generate-password/#/